thunderbird/webext-docs/spaces.rst

    .. api-member::
       :name: ``tabProperties``
-      :type: (string or :ref:`spaces.SpaceTabProperties`)
+      :type: (string or :ref:`spaces.^space^tab^properties`)

       The properties for the new tab being opened, when the associated button in the spaces toolbar is clicked.
-Either a *string* specifying the default URL, or a :ref:`spaces.SpaceTabProperties` object.
+Either a *string* specifying the default URL, or a :ref:`spaces.^space^tab^properties` object.
 The URL may point to a WebExtension page or a web page.

    .. api-member::
       :name: [``buttonProperties``]
-      :type: (:ref:`spaces.SpaceButtonProperties`, optional)
+      :type: (:ref:`spaces.^space^button^properties`, optional)

       Properties of the button in the spaces toolbar for the new space.